Code-Institute-Submissions/amaama/README.md

 ### Deployment

 The website was deployed to GitHub pages.
+Here is the [link to the page](https://tatjanakolhapure.github.io/amaama/).